s-ol/mmm/root/blog/self-hosted_virtual_home/text$markdown.md

   - fine-grained permissions and SSH public-key access
 - micro 'CI' setup rebuilds & redeploys docker images when updates are pushed

+**UPDATE (2019-10-03)**: I updated the git hook below to one that supports pushing and building multiple branches based on the `docker-compose.yml`.

 Most of these projects are very well documented so I won't go into a lot of detail on setting them up.

 # HTTPS Server